March Madness Betting In New York

 - High degree of difficulty picking later rounds without knowing exact matchups.

-- Lottery-like aspect of having to bet what is essentially an enormous parlay.
+- Lottery-like aspect of having to wager what is essentially an enormous parlay.

 Betting March Madness single games and props

-There are many ways to bet on individual games during the three weeks of March Madness.
-Here are a few of the common types of bets at every legal sportsbook.
+There are many ways to wager on individual games during the three weeks of March Madness.
+Here are a few of the common types of wagers with every legal operator.

 Moneyline

 The simplest way to bet a March Madness game is to place a moneyline wager.
-That’s a “straight-up” bet on one team to win.
+That’s a “straight-up” pick on one team to win.

-For moneyline bets, you’ll see odds listed as positive or negative numbers.
+For moneyline wagers, you’ll see odds listed as positive or negative numbers.
 For example, at PointsBet Sportsbook New York the listing might look like this: “Buffalo (+190)” or “Arizona State (-240).”

 Those numbers reflect what the payouts are for winning bets while indicating which team is favored in the matchup and which is the underdog.
 In the above example, Arizona State is the favorite, meaning a bettor would have to bet $240 to profit $100.
 Meanwhile, a $100 wager on underdog Buffalo would profit $190 if the Bulls pulled off the upset.